GaloisInc/pirate/spec/elf_extensions.rst

 ``req_cap``
-    The address of a string of capability indices in ``.gaps.captab`` indicating capability and sensitivity requirements for the ``.symtab`` entry with the corresponding index.
+    The address of a string of capability indices in ``.gaps.captab`` indicating capability for the ``.symtab`` entry with the corresponding index.

 ``req_enc``
     If this symbol was annotated with ``enclave_only(e)``, the index